64kramsystem/saveriomiroddi.github.io/_posts/2017-11-22-Shell-scripting-adventures-part-2.md

 ## Progress bars processing with awk (and stdbuf)

-Somethimes, we want to process progressbars.
+Sometimes, we want to process progress bars.
 Although this may seem masochistic, there is actually a legitimate case, and it's to process the output to send it to a separate program for displaying in a different way.

 Suppose you want to display the `dd` progress in a nice window.